fauna-labs/express-ts-fly-io-starter/README.md

 A starter kit for Express with Typescript, packaged to run on Fly, and using Fauna as the database.

-> Note: Typescript is not a requirement for running Fauna.
+> Note: Typescript is not a requirement for running Fauna but we've decided to showcase using Fauna
+> with Typescript since it is a popular combination.

+Whether or not you're looking to run an express server  on Fly, the `package.json`, `tsconfig.json` and `app.ts` files provide a helpful starter kit for combining Typescript with Express.
+Then the `Dockerfile`, `.dockerignore` and `fly.toml` files make the project ready to deploy on Fly.

 ---

 ## Prerequisites